Nabagopal Mitra: National School

 In 1872, Mitra founded the National School in the premises of the Calcutta Training Academy at 13, Cornwallis Street.
 The institution was set up for the cultivation arts, music and physical training.
 Courses included drawing, modelling, geometrical drawing, architectural drawing, engineering and surveying.
 Faculty included Shyamacharan Srimani, head teacher of the arts curriculum, and Kalidas Pal, the founder of India's first art journal Shilpa Puspanjali.

 National Theatre

-Nabagopal Mitra was instrumental behind the formation of National Theatre in 1872.
+Nabagopal Mitra was instrumental behind the formation of the National Theatre in 1872.
 The name National Theatre was first suggested by Mitra.
 On 7 December 1873 the group staged their maiden play Nildarpan.
 The staging was hailed as 'an event of national importance' by Mitra in the National Paper.

 National Circus

 Mitra had utilized his entire assets for the establishment of the pioneering national institutions.
 Finally he mortgaged his residence in order to raise money for the National Circus, the pioneer institution that spread the culture of acrobatics, gymnastics and physical culture in India and acted as the precursor to the highly renowned and successful Great Bengal Circus founded by Priyanath Bose.
 Ram Chandra Chatterjee, the pioneer balloonist and parachutist began his career as an acrobat at the National Circus.

 Mitra founded the National Circus in June, 1881 at 10–2, Cornwallis Street.